slhck/ffmpeg-screen-capture/README.md

 ./ffmpeg-screen-capture.sh
 ```

-This will capture the screen with a default framerate of 25 fps and save to `recording-<date>.mkv` in your current directory.
+This will capture the screen with a default framerate of 25 fps and save to `recording-<datetime>.mkv` in your current directory.
 The capture will have the local timestamp embedded at the bottom left.

 By default, the `DISPLAY` environment variable is used to determine the display to capture.